gromacs/gromacs/docs/user-guide/mdp-options.rst

    The velocities of deformation for the box elements: a(x) b(y) c(z) b(x) c(x) c(y).
 Each step the box elements for which :mdp:`deform`
    is non-zero are calculated as: box(ts)+(t-ts)*deform, off-diagonal elements are corrected for periodicity.
-The coordinates are transformed accordingly.
-Frozen degrees of freedom are (purposely) also transformed.
    The time ts is set to t at the first step and at steps at which x and v are written to trajectory to ensure exact restarts.
 Deformation can be used together with semiisotropic or anisotropic pressure coupling when the appropriate compressibilities are set to zero.
 The diagonal elements can be used to strain a solid.
 The off-diagonal elements can be used to shear a solid or a liquid.
+Note that the atom positions are not affected directly by this option.
+Instead, the deform option only modifies the velocities of particles that are shifted by a periodic box vector such that their new velocities match the virtual velocity flow field corresponding to the box deformation.
+   As the deform option never accelerates the remaining particles in the system, the matching velocity flow field should be set up at the beginning of the simulation to make the particles follow the deformation.
+This can be done with the :mdp:`deform-init-flow` option.
+The flow field is removed from the kinetic energy by :ref:`gmx mdrun` so the actual temperature and pressure of the system are reported.

+.. mdp:: deform-init-flow

+   .. mdp-value:: no

+      Do not modify the velocities.
+Only use this option when the velocities of the atoms in the initial configuration already obey the flow field.

+   .. mdp-value:: yes

+      When the :mdp:`deform` option is active, add a velocity profile corresponding to the box deformation to the initial velocities.
+      This is done after computing observables from the initial state such as the initial tempature.

 Electric fields
 ^^^^^^^^^^^^^^^